Police warn drivers to watch out after Apple ‘AirTag’ trackers are used to stalk and steal - NewsBreak

 But secretly tracking someone electronically without their consent is against the law.
 Specifically in New York, it is known as “Jackie’s Law” named for Jackie Wisniewski, a hospital worker at ECMC who was stalked by an ex-boyfriend using a GPS tracking device and eventually murdered.

-But authorities say AirTags are being used in other areas by car thieves, especially in Toronto, Canada.Thieves fake UPS delivery, tie up residents, raid piggy bank
+But authorities say AirTags are being used in other areas by car thieves, especially in Toronto, Canada.Dr.
+Fauci says large holiday gatherings not safe — even with booster

 “What could be happening is a car thief might identify a car they would like to steal, attach an AirTag to the car, and then let the AirTag tell them where the car has gone,” said Dave Newell, president, Loptr LLC.